 - 3 tablespoons extra-virgin olive oil

-- 2 tablespoons unsalted butter, cut into 4 pieces
+- 2 tablespoons unsalted butter or vegan butter, cut into 4 pieces

 - 1 teaspoon kosher salt

 - 2 sprigs thyme, (optional)